amerine/amerine.github.com/_posts/2008-12-17-rails-rack-metal.markdown

 end
 {% endhighlight %}

 This is a very simple example, but more complex ones are VERY easy to implement.
-Outputting XML or Binary data is just as easy as long as you know what the requester expects (application/xml for example)
+Outputting XML or binary data is just as easy.

 Its does require a more work to present data through Metal(s) but the speed benefits may come in handy on you're next project.
 I assume that anyone that has to provide an API would love to avoid some of the other rails &quot;baggage&quot; when processing requests.